OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-49.md

 # Isaiah Chapter 49

 ## Isaiah 49:1
-Listen to Me, you islands,
-And pay attention, you peoples from afar.
-The Lord called Me from the womb;
+Listen to me, you islands; pay attention, you distant peoples: The Lord called me from the womb; from my mother's body he named me.
-From the body of My mother He named Me.

 ## Isaiah 49:2
-He has made My mouth like a sharp sword,
-In the shadow of His hand He has concealed Me;
+He made my mouth like a sharp sword, in the shadow of his hand he concealed me; he made me into a polished arrow and hid me in his quiver.
-And He has also made Me a sharpened arrow,
-He has hidden Me in His quiver.

 ## Isaiah 49:3
-He said to Me, “You are My Servant, Israel,
-In whom I will show My glory.”
+He said to me, “You are my servant, Israel, in whom I will show my glory.”

 ## Isaiah 49:4
-But I said, “I have labored in vain,
-I have spent My strength for nothing and futility;
-Nevertheless, the justice due to Me is with the Lord,
-And My reward is with My God.”
+But I said, “I have laboured in vain; I have spent my strength for nothing and futility.
+Yet my vindication is with the Lord, and my reward is with my God.”

 ## Isaiah 49:5
-And now says the Lord, who formed Me from the womb to be His Servant,
-To bring Jacob back to Him, so that Israel might be gathered to Him
-(For I am honored in the sight of the Lord,
+And now the Lord says— he who formed me in the womb to be his servant to bring Jacob back to him and gather Israel to himself, for I am honoured in the sight of the Lord and my God is my strength—
-And My God is My strength),

 ## Isaiah 49:6
-He says, “It is too small a thing that You should be My Servant
-To raise up the tribes of Jacob and to restore the protected ones of Israel;
-I will also make You a light of the nations
-So that My salvation may reach to the end of the earth.”
+he says: “It is too small a thing for you to be my servant to restore the tribes of Jacob and bring back the preserved ones of Israel.
+I will also make you a light for the nations, that my salvation may reach to the ends of the earth.”

 ## Isaiah 49:7
-This is what the Lord, the Redeemer of Israel and its Holy One,
-Says to the despised One,
-To the One hated by the nation,
-To the Servant of rulers:
-“Kings will see and arise,
-Princes will also bow down,
-Because of the Lord who is faithful, the Holy One of Israel who has chosen You.”
+This is what the Lord says— the Redeemer and Holy One of Israel— to the one who is despised and abhorred by the nation, to the servant of rulers: “Kings will see and arise, princes will bow down, because of the Lord, who is faithful, the Holy One of Israel, who has chosen you.”

----

 ## Isaiah 49:8
-This is what the Lord says:
-“At a favorable time I answered You,
-And on a day of salvation I helped You;
-And I will watch over You and make You a covenant of the people,
-To restore the land,
-To give as inheritances the desolate hereditary lands;
+This is what the Lord says: “In the time of my favour I will answer you, and in the day of salvation I will help you; I will keep you and make you a covenant for the people, to restore the land and to reassign its desolate inheritances,

 ## Isaiah 49:9
-Saying to those who are bound, ‘Go free,’
-To those who are in darkness, ‘Show yourselves.’
-They will feed along the roads,
-And their pastures will be on all bare heights.
+to say to the captives, ‘Come out,’ and to those in darkness, ‘Show yourselves.’
+They will feed beside the roads and find pasture on all barren heights.

 ## Isaiah 49:10
-They will not hunger or thirst,
-Nor will the scorching heat or sun strike them down;
-For He who has compassion on them will lead them,
-And will guide them to springs of water.
+They will neither hunger nor thirst, nor will the scorching heat or sun beat down on them.
+He who has compassion on them will guide them and lead them beside springs of water.

 ## Isaiah 49:11
-I will make all My mountains a road,
-And My highways will be raised up.
+I will turn all my mountains into roads, and my highways will be raised up.

 ## Isaiah 49:12
-Behold, these will come from afar;
-And behold, these will come from the north and from the west,
-And these from the land of Aswan.”
+See, they will come from afar— some from the north, some from the west, and some from the land of Aswan.”

 ## Isaiah 49:13
-Shout for joy, you heavens!
-And rejoice, you earth!
-Break forth into joyful shouting, mountains!
-For the Lord has comforted His people
-And will have compassion on His afflicted.
+Shout for joy, you heavens; rejoice, you earth; break forth into singing, you mountains!
+For the Lord comforts his people and will have compassion on his afflicted ones.

----

 ## Isaiah 49:14
-But Zion said, “The Lord has abandoned me,
-And the Lord has forgotten me.”
+But Zion said, “The Lord has forsaken me, the Lord has forgotten me.”

 ## Isaiah 49:15
-“Can a woman forget her nursing child
-And have no compassion on the son of her womb?
-Even if these forget, I will not forget you.
+“Can a mother forget the baby at her breast and have no compassion on the child she has borne?
+Though she may forget, I will not forget you!

 ## Isaiah 49:16
-Behold, I have inscribed you on the palms of My hands;
-Your walls are continually before Me.
+See, I have inscribed you on the palms of my hands; your walls are ever before me.

 ## Isaiah 49:17
-Your builders hurry;
-Your destroyers and devastators
-Will leave you.
+Your children hasten back, and those who laid you waste will depart from you.

 ## Isaiah 49:18
-Raise your eyes and look around;
-All of them gather together, they come to you.
-As I live,” declares the Lord,
-“You will assuredly put them all on as jewelry and bind them on as a bride.
+Lift up your eyes and look around; all your children gather and come to you.
+As surely as I live,” declares the Lord, “you will wear them all as ornaments; you will put them on, like a bride.

 ## Isaiah 49:19
-For your ruins and deserted places and your destroyed land—
-Now you will certainly be too cramped for the inhabitants,
-And those who swallowed you will be far away.
+Though you were ruined and made desolate and your land laid waste, now you will be too cramped for your people, and those who swallowed you will be far away.

 ## Isaiah 49:20
-The children you lost will yet say in your ears,
-‘The place is too cramped for me;
+The children born during your bereavement will yet say in your hearing, ‘This place is too cramped for us; give us more space to live in.’
-Make room for me that I may live here.’

 ## Isaiah 49:21
-Then you will say in your heart,
-‘Who has fathered these for me,
+Then you will say in your heart, ‘Who has borne me these?
+I was bereaved and barren; I was exiled and rejected.
+Who brought these up?
+I was left all alone, but these—where have they come from?’”
-Since I have been bereaved of my children and cannot have children,
-And am an exile, and a wanderer?
-And who has raised these?
-Behold, I was left alone;
-Where are these from?’”

 ## Isaiah 49:22
-This is what the Lord God says:
-“Behold, I will lift up My hand to the nations
-And set up My flag to the peoples;
-And they will bring your sons in their arms,
-And your daughters will be carried on their shoulders.
+This is what the Sovereign Lord says: “See, I will beckon to the nations, I will lift up my banner to the peoples; they will bring your sons in their arms and carry your daughters on their shoulders.

 ## Isaiah 49:23
-Kings will be your guardians,
-And their princesses your nurses.
-They will bow down to you with their faces to the ground
-And lick the dust from your feet;
-And you will know that I am the Lord;
-Those who hopefully wait for Me will not be put to shame.
+Kings will be your foster fathers, and their queens your nursing mothers.
+They will bow down before you with their faces to the ground; they will lick the dust at your feet.
+Then you will know that I am the Lord; those who hope in me will not be put to shame.”

 ## Isaiah 49:24
-Can the prey be taken from a mighty man,
+Can plunder be taken from warriors, or captives be rescued from the fierce?
-Or the captives of a tyrant be rescued?”

 ## Isaiah 49:25
-Indeed, this is what the Lord says:
-“Even the captives of a mighty man may be taken away,
-And the prey of a tyrant may be rescued;
-For I will contend with the one who contends with you,
+But this is what the Lord says: “Yes, captives will be taken from warriors, and plunder retrieved from the fierce; I will contend with those who contend with you, and your children I will save.
-And I will save your sons.

 ## Isaiah 49:26
-I will make your oppressors eat their own flesh,
-And they will become drunk with their own blood as with sweet wine;
-And all flesh will know that I, the Lord, am your Savior
-And your Redeemer, the Mighty One of Jacob.”
+I will make your oppressors eat their own flesh; they will be drunk on their own blood, as with sweet wine.
+Then all mankind will know that I, the Lord, am your Saviour, your Redeemer, the Mighty One of Jacob.”